2.2 Safeguarding children and young people against radicalisation and violent extremism

 The Prevent strategy, published by the Government in 2011, is part of an overall counter-terrorism strategy called CONTEST.
 The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism.
 This involves identifying individuals at risk of being drawn into terrorism, assessing the risk and developing appropriate support to address that risk.

-In addition, the Counter-Terrorism and Security Act 2015 sections 36 to 41 set out the duty on local authorities and partners to establish and cooperate with a local Channel programme of ‘Channel panels’ to provide support for people, children and adults who are vulnerable to being drawn into terrorism.
-It is essential that Channel panel members, partners to local panels and other professionals ensure that children, young people and adults are protected from harm.
+In addition, the Counter-Terrorism and Security Act 2015 sections 36 to 41 set out the duty on local authorities and partners to establish and cooperate with a local Channel programme of ‘Channel panels’ to provide support for people, children and adults who are vulnerable to being drawn into terrorism. at a pre-criminal stage, It is essential that Channel panel members, partners to local panels and other professionals ensure that children, young people and adults are protected from harm.

 Channel is about ensuring that vulnerable children and adults of any faith, ethnicity or background receive support before their vulnerabilities are exploited by those that want them to embrace terrorism, and before they become involved in criminal terrorist related activity.